 This popular Mexican joint is located at the corner of Calle de la Abada and Calle de la Salud… Each tako is made with slow-cooked, pulled meat (pork, chicken, beef, and chorizo).
 Some are garnished with fresh herbs such as cilantro while others are topped with fresh fruits and veggies such as pineapples and onions.
 Squeeze a bit of lime and squirt a dash of hot sauce, if you’d like, then grab an ice cold Corona to enjoy!

 If you’re lucky enough to stubble upon this place like we did, you’re in for a real treat.
 The moment you walk into Cortezo Yatai Market, it’s as if you’ve opened a portable to Asia itself.
 The Yatai Market is a new addition to Madrid’s foodie scene.
 This market unites several Asian vendors under one roof.
 You can grab ramen from one place, sushi from another, bao, pad thai, you name it.
 They have it all!

 If you’re a true Real Madrid fan, you’d be a fool not to check out their stadium!
-Unfortunately for us, we were vacationing during their off-season, but none-the-less we grabbed tickets for their self-walk stadium tour.
-Although you can’t physically step foot on the field, you can, however, step inside their dugout and sit in their comfortable chairs!
-They also have a pretty amazing locker room that includes a giant hot tub, massage tables, and, of course, their locker stations.
-The tour also includes a walk through their grand trophy hall!
+Unfortunately for us, we were vacationing during their off-season, but none-the-less we grabbed tickets for their self-guided stadium tour.
+Although you can’t physically step foot on the field, you can step inside their dugout and sit in their amazingly comfortable chairs!
+They also have a pretty fancy locker room that includes a giant hot tub.
+The tour also includes a walk through of their grand trophy hall!
 At the end, you can visit the gift store and pick out a little something for yourself.
-They have a variety of items from shot glasses, wallets, socks, watches, jerseys, and more!
+They have a variety of items from jerseys, of course, shot glasses, wallets, socks, watches, and more!

 Paseo del Recoletos